linda-seiter/cmsc115-workspace/week1_lab/README.md

 </tr>
 </table>

-- The output does not include "orange", "lemon", or "banana" since the print statements are commented out.
+- The print statements for "orange", "lemon", and "banana" are commented out and do not execute.
-- The output does include "pear" since `//` is placed *after* the print statement.
+- The print statement for "pear" executes since `//` is placed *after* the statement.

 Notice the expected output does not include "peach".
-Let's add a comment to prevent "peach" from appearing in the output.

-1. Use `//` to comment out the last print statement (don't delete it).
+1. Add `//` to comment out the last print statement.
 2. Run `Comments` to view the output.
 3. Run `CommentsTest` to confirm your solution passes the Junit test.